clitetailor/TimeTravelApp/README.md

 ## Introduce

-This is a time travel todo app that was built with Angular 2 framework and intergrated with redux and localstorage.
-I don't use ng2-redux because it is not necessary.
-ImmutableJS has been considered too but it was too complicated to manage app state so it was removed.
+This is an time-travel todo app that was built with Angular 2 framework and integrated with Redux and localStorage.
+I do not use ng2-Redux since it is not necessary.
+ImmutableJS was considered too but it was too complicated to manage app state so it was removed.

 ## Setup